 How does your research engage with the larger community and social partners?

-This research builds upon my work as a professional forester where my job is often to bridge worldviews between Indigenous Peoples and the forest sector in order to make a path toward shared decision-making.
 In part, the research hopes to express the voices of an Indigenous People in order to gain environmental sustainability at the homeland-level and sometimes finding instances for wider applicability.

 Why did you decide to pursue a graduate degree?